Supporting Your Fertility with Vaginal Steam Baths

 2. In a large pot containing about a gallon of water, place the herbs.
 Bring to a soft boil for 5 minutes then steep for 10 minutes with the lid on.
 Offer prayer.

 3. Place the pot of water/herbs under a slatted chair, lawn chair, or even in your toilet.
 Sit over the pot without underwear.
 Be careful to make sure the water/herbs have cooled enough so that you do not burn yourself!!

 4. Drape yourself with a blanket from your waist down to the floor so that no cold air is introduced.

 5. Sit over your pot of herbal steam for approximately 20 minutes.

 The side effects of a steam may include a temporary increase in menstrual flow (more dark fluids, debris) and/or menses may start earlier that usual due to a cleansing effect.

-*Vaginal steam baths are contraindicated during pregnancy!
+*Vaginal steam baths for fertility are contraindicated during pregnancy!

 You can email me with questions here.